A PostScript error Invalidfont can show up for a number of reasons but such errors are obviously always font related.

 - Invalidfont errors can occur when a file contains an invalid font name or dictionary or a corrupted or improperly formed font dictionary.

-- When a file containing recent types of fonts (like OpenType fonts) are send to older RIPs, this can also lead to ‘invalidfont’ errors.
+- When a file containing recent types of fonts (like OpenType fonts) is sent to older RIPs, this can also lead to ‘invalidfont’ errors.

 If you are printing from Mac OS X 10.6 Snow Leopard, install the 10.6.7 update.
 It resolves ‘invalidfont’ errors when printing to PostScript printers.